aymanreda56/Vigil-Anti/README.md

-A free open-source antivirus (antimalware to be more generic) for windows PE executables and office documents (PDF, DOCx), utilizing Machine Learning approaches as well as rule based heuristics to offer state-of-the art results and ensuring maximal security. with a Very friendly GUI to ensure all different users have a nice experience
+A free open-source antivirus (antimalware to be more generic) for windows PE executables and office documents (PDF, DOCx), utilizing Machine Learning approaches as well as rule based heuristics to offer state-of-the art results and ensuring maximal security. with a Very friendly GUI to ensure all different users have a nice experience.
+Get your copy from [releases](https://github.com/aymanreda56/Vigil-Anti/releases/)!

 ## Offered Features :rocket:
 * State-of-the art Precision and recall